bamertz/Bootcamp-VBA-Challenge/README.md

 ## Advantages and Disadvantages to Refactoring Code
 ### Advantages
 One large advantage to refactoring code is it will make the code/program more efficient and allow for a larger diversification of data sets.
 If the original code was to continue being used, it would get slower and slower the larger the data sets become.
-By using the newer code, it will be able to handle much larger datasets more efficiently.
+By using the refactored code, it will be able to handle much larger datasets more efficiently.

 ### Disadvantages
 A large disadvantage of refactoring code is that one could run into multiple bugs, or make the code more complicated than it needs to be.
 It may be harder to understand (because it is more complicated) although it may have less lines and better notes when completed.
+Thankfully, the refactored code wisely uses arrays instead of nested for loops which allows for a cleaner look and more simplification.

 ## Teammates
 Nick Foley helped me when I got stuck on portions of this project.